canonical/operator/README.md

 ### Networks

-Each relation a charm has is associated with
+Simplifying a bit the Juju "spaces" model, each integration endpoint a charm defines in its metadata is associated with a network.
+Regardless of whether there is a living relation over that endpoint, that is.
 A charm can define some `extra-bindings`